django/deps/draft/0009-async.rst

 It's also worth thinking about *who* can help contribute to this project.
 Async is still a relatively new area of Python, and many Django contributors - old and new - don't have much experience with it.
-We must budget not only for people experienced with Django/async to run the project, we must also allow for training and onboarding of contributors.
+We must budget not only for people experienced with Django/async to run the project, but also allow for training and onboarding of contributors.

-The nature of the work allows it to be highly parallelizable past the initial work on the HTTP/middleware/view flow, and so we should make sure that anyone who is interested can help out as part of that smaller "working group", rather than having to understand the whole system.
+The nature of the work allows it to be highly parallelizable past the initial work on the HTTP/middleware/view flow, and so we should make sure that anyone who is interested can help out as part of a smaller "working group", rather than having to understand the whole system.

 I don't claim to have an answer as to who should run this project, how many